 Ease of use

-The decentralized architecture of blockchain makes smart contracts and the data that they contain permanent and unalterable.
+The decentralized architecture of blockchain makes smart contracts and the data they contain permanent and unalterable.
 This factor increases the security and “auditability” of every DeFi protocol.

 Most DeFi protocols are specifically developed to integrate and complement each other.
 This feature enables developers to build new applications on top of others and diversify the offer of services in the DeFi ecosystem.

 The DeFi protocols abide by the Ethereum blockchain rule of transparency.
-It means that while the identity of the participants in a transaction remains partially hidden, the transaction itself is visible for the entire network.
+It means that while the identity of the participants in a transaction remains partially hidden, the transaction itself is visible to the entire network.
 This feature makes decentralized finance an open-source platform that anyone can access, view, or audit.

-Contrary to centralized finance, in DeFi, you have full control and custody over your assets.
+Contrary to centralized finance, in DeFi, you have complete control and custody over your assets.
 As a result, there isn’t a central authority that could put a lock on them or charge a fee whenever you move them on the market.